solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 - Transaction Receipt Version (currently v1, other values reserved for future upgrades)
 - Message Hash identifying the transaction it refers to
-- The Execution Status, a boolean identifying whether the transaction was successfully executed or failed without state changes.
+- The Execution Status, a boolean identifying whether the transaction was successfully executed or failed without extrinsic state changes.

 It is defined by the following pseudocode.